oskarth/experiments.oskarth.com/content/srspractice.md

 <!--more-->

-The last few months I've been doing a bunch of experiments centered around practice and retention.
-If you are interested in reading all of them, you can read them at plan.oskarth.com (entry 18 to 25).
-In this post I want to focus on the last experiment I did, and end with some thoughts on what I think it means.
+The last few months I've been doing a bunch of experiments centered around practice and retention [^1].
+We often learn how to do things and then forget.

-TODO: Mention something about Ebbinghaus?
+How can we avoid this?
+One solution is over-learning, which happens naturally for things we do a lot.
+I suspect this is one of the reasons fundamentals are often learned better once we do more advanced things.
+For example, if you grow up speaking German pronouns and cases will be ingrained, because you've dealt with sentences that depended on them for so long.

+What about things that are not naturally over-learned, for whatever reason?
+Can we learn things once and easily maintain that skill?

+## Spaced repetition background

+A *spaced repetition system* (SRS) is a way of efficiently repeating things you don't want to forget, usually by using electronic flashcards.
+A SRS exploits the fact that if you remember something well you don't have to repeat it as often.
+Its basis in the literature is called the *forgetting curve* and was discovered by Hermann Ebbinghaus through laborious self-experimentation close to 150 years ago.
+The SRS I use is called Anki [^2].

 ## Hypothesis

-Given that I've *learned* something and added multiple cards to my *spaced repetition system* (SRS), I'll be able to:
+Given that I've *learned how to do something* and added multiple cards to my *spaced repetition system* (SRS), I'll be able to:

-(a) solve the same problem in roughly the same amount of time, regardless of how long it's been since I did it the last time (time-invariant).
+(a) solve the same problem in roughly the same amount of time, regardless of how long it's been since I did it the last time (a kind of time-invariance).

 (b) solve problems I've previously learned to solve twice as fast as if I don't use spaced repetition.

 ## Methodology

+I precomputed a series of 5 As and 5 Bs in a random order that I'm unaware of [^3].
+I then worked on 10 small exercises from the book *Eloquent Javascript* that I couldn't immediately produce an "optimal" solution for.
+I did this until
+I:

+1. felt like I understood the problem
+2. solved it in ~5-10m from scratch.

+This was my criterion for what it means to *learn* something, not unlike what Ebbinghaus calls the *first errorless reproduction* in his studies on memory [^4].

+For each exercise I made a few (2-8) flash cards and added them to my SRS.
+After doing this, I checked the next draw in my random sequence.
+If I got an A I kept the cards, and if I got a B I suspended it (i.e. I won't see it again).

-I worked on 10 small problems until I (a) felt like I understood them (b) solved them in ~5-10m from scratch.
-After that, I added a bunch flashcards to a spaced repetition program called Anki.
-I tried a mix of cards that are all possible to do in one's head.
+As for the content of the cards, I tried a mix of cards that are all possible to do in one's head.
 Examples of types of cards include:

 1. Checks for conceptual understanding
 2. Basic debugging: what's wrong with this piece of quote